-When the precursor to the School of Public Health-Bloomington began in 1946 as the very first School of Health, Physical Education, and Recreation in the world, it comprised just four areas of study, including separate departments of physical education for men and women.
+When the precursor to the School of Public Health-Bloomington began in 1946 as one of the first Schools of Health, Physical Education, and Recreation in the world, it comprised just four areas of study, including separate departments of physical education for men and women.
 In 1977, the two departments were combined.
 Twelve years later, this department was renamed the Department of Kinesiology.
 By 2001, it was ranked number one in the Big Ten.

 This is just one example of how evolution and excellence are woven into the fabric of our school.
 It's also an example of how forward-thinking adaptation has been a hallmark of the school's academic offerings.